kamathhrishi/MyWebsite/_posts/2021-06-10-modelvsdataml.markdown

 Data centric ML is the practice of keeping model code constant and augmenting dataset to improve performance of the model.
 Like I mention in the priors vs data section, complex models learn better with larger data.
 Data centric approach is a lot easier and faster as compared to model centric ML.
 But, is expensive.
 It requires gathering large amounts of data.
 Maybe even effort into annotating them.
 Further, requires more infrastructure for storing and managing dataset.
 Complex models usually have lot more parameters and require more hardware infrastructure for training the models.
 It is a common for industries to primarily focus on data centric ML as opposed to model centric ML.
-With significant emphasis of data, most effort is into storing, managing and cleaning large datasets. </p>
+With significant emphasis of data, most effort in data centric ML is into storing, managing and cleaning large datasets. </p>

 ## What is a better approach?
 <p style="text-align:justify">
 It's not a dichotomy.
 They are both beneficial and used at some proportions in the industry.
 Data centric ML is beneficial on a short term.
 While, Model centric ML is much more beneficial on a long term.
-In cases, where there isn’t enough data or infrastructure to train or get more data model centric ML becomes the way to do.
+In cases, where there isn’t enough data or infrastructure model centric ML becomes the way to do.
 In fact data centric ML is a result of model centric ML.
-More complex models have given us the flexibility to learn from almost any data source that represents a phenomena allowing data centric ML to be a possibility.But, academic research is focused primarily on model centric ML.</p>
+More complex models have given us the flexibility to learn a task from almost any data source  allowing data centric ML to be a possibility.
+Academic research is focused primarily on model centric ML.</p>
 <center>
 <img src="{{site.baseurl}}/assets/translation_invariance.png">
 </center>